Facebook Twitter Youtube Instagram LinkedIn

 Multi-Purpose Agricultural Education Facility

 This innovative building features built-in kitchens, dining space, meeting rooms, and more than 100,000 square feet of multi-use convention space.
 During the Ohio State Fair, this building will combine functions of the Taste of Ohio Café and the Agriculture & Horticulture Building in partnership with the Ohio Farm Bureau Federation and Ohio’s agricultural commodity groups.
-With expansive temperature-controlled space, this building creates new space for year-round event rentals, including:
+With expansive temperature-controlled space, this building creates new opportunity for year-round event rentals, including:

 • Community Outreach Events